10 Types of Data Analytics Charts + Data Visualization Examples

 There are many ways to organize data in bar charts, here are three types:

 • Simple Bar Chart: The most simple type of chart for comparing different groups.
-Each bar represents a single category, and their length corresponds to its value.
+Each bar represents a single category, and their length corresponds to their value.

 • Grouped Bar Chart: This is used to compare the values of different sub-groups of your main categories.
 It displays the sub-categories by groups for easy comparison.
-For example, to compare how different teams performed at different tasks.
+For example, you can compare how different teams performed at different tasks.

 • Stacked Bar Chart: Stacked bar charts “stack” sub-group bars on top of each other, making it simple to see the contribution of each sub-group to a total value.
 It’s useful when surveying, for example, companies from different industries and comparing how many respondents from each industry chose a specific response.